simgrid/simgrid/docs/source/XML_Reference.rst

 **Attributes:**

 :``version``: Version of the DTD, describing the whole XML format.
-	      This versionning allow future evolutions, even if we avoid backward-incompatible changes.
+	      This versioning allow future evolutions, even if we avoid backward-incompatible changes.
 The current version
 	      is **4.1**.
 The ``simgrid_update_xml`` program can
 	      upgrade most of the past platform files to the most recent